github/octocatalog-diff/doc/configuration-hiera.md

   bin/octocatalog-diff --hiera-path hieradata ...
   ```

 The path is relative to a checkout of your Puppet repository.
-As per the example in the introduction, say that octocatalog-diff is using a temporary directory of `/var/tmp/puppet-compile-dir-92347829847` when compiling a Puppet catalog.
 With the setting above, it will look for Hiera data in a directory called `hieradata` that is at the top level
 of your Puppet checkout.

 If you are specifying the Hiera data path in the [configuration file](/doc/configuration.md), you will instead set the variable like this: